Tetra HTTP Relay Agent Installation Guide (v1.0.x)

 • $NO_PROXY: The host names that should not go through any proxy server, if you have one set up.

 5. Determine your local Docker logging configuration.
-The default Docker logging configuration persists logs in a convenient-to-access format, but risks exhausting the hard drive (persistent storage) of the host machine for long-running agent containers.
-The script below uses the local logging driver with default settings to ensure system stability for long-running agent containers.
+The default Docker logging configuration persists logs in a convenient-to-access format, but risks exhausting the hard drive (persistent storage) of the host machine for long-running Agent containers.
+The script below uses the local logging driver with default settings to ensure system stability for long-running Agent containers.
 For more information, see Configure logging drivers in the Docker documentation.
 The Tetra HTTP Relay Agent logs after the Agent init step is persisted in AWS.

 Step 4: Configure and Run the Agent